 By displaying multiple images in an index, you can quickly find the images you are looking for.

 Display images in an index.

-- Move the zoom lever toward < >> to display images in an index.
-Moving the lever again will increase the number of images shown. - To display fewer images, move the zoom lever toward .
+- Move the zoom lever toward < > to images shown. - To display fewer images, move the zoom lever toward .
 Fewer images are shown each time you move the lever.